 THE ANTI-INFLAMMATORY DIET

 Inflammation is caused by excessive prostaglandin PGE2 formation due to incorrect fatty acid metabolism caused by eating the wrong foods.
 All your supplements and medicines will have a better effect if you avoid these foods during treatment of your condition.
 At a later stage, a few of these may be enjoyed again, but in very small quantities.
+It is always advisable to eat according to your blood type as certain foods are more disruptive than others due to blood type antigens.

 CUT THESES FOODS OUT

-peanuts, coconut, fatty meat, dairy fat, sugar, chocolate, alcohol and stimulants.
+Food rich in arachidonic acid eg: peanuts, coconut, fatty meat, dairy fat, sugar, chocolate, alcohol and stimulants.

 Arachidonic acid found in peanuts and coconut (including coffee creamer and related products) is a major culprit for PGE2 formation.
 They may be considered as “health ” products but if you are having inflammatory problems with associated swelling and pain and you consume these products: stop.
 Often you flare up after peanuts and coconut.